GriffinSar/Project-Two--Trek-Quiz/README.md

 ![responsive](assets/images/readme/responsive.png)

 # Target Audience
 The target audience for this website are people who are looking for a fun online Star Trek quiz.
 It is geared towards people with an interest in Star Trek but anyone could enjoy the site.
+The questions are tough but general enough that it can be played by those who know a lot about Trek and those new to the series.
+The shows page also gives a small bit of history on each show and lists them all which could be helpful for a new fan.

 # User Stories
 ### First Time Visitor Goals